yurademkovych/apify/README.md

 ### Try to set up the Apify Proxy (using any group or auto) in your browser.
 This is useful for testing how websites behave with proxies from specific countries (although most are from the US).
 You can try Switchy Omega extension but there are many more.
 Were you successful?

-> Yes, I successfully configured the proxy through the Switchy Omega and tested some sites.
+> Yes, I successfully configured the proxy through the Switchy Omega and succeeded.

 ### Name a few different ways a website can prevent you from scraping it.